Am0rphous/Awesome/Reverse Engineering/README.md

 - [Angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform.
   - [Angr Documentation](https://github.com/angr/angr-doc)
   - [Angr Gui](https://github.com/angr/angr-management) - A GUI for angr.
+- [BinAbsInspector](https://github.com/KeenSecurityLab/BinAbsInspector) - BinAbsInspector (Binary Abstract Inspector) is a static analyzer for automated reverse engineering and scanning vulnerabilities in binaries, which is a long-term research project incubated at Keenlab.
+It is based on abstract interpretation with the support from Ghidra.
+It works on Ghidra's Pcode instead of assembly.
+Currently it supports binaries on x86,x64, armv7 and aarch64.
 - [Cwe_checker](https://github.com/fkie-cad/cwe_checker) - cwe_checker finds vulnerable patterns in binary executables.
 - [DBA](https://github.com/s0i37/DBA) - Dynamic Binary Analysis scripts.
 - [Fq](https://github.com/wader/fq) - jq for binary formats.